C10: Sentence spacing & punctuation

 Example: In Spanish, questions are commonly bracketed by two question marks, the first of which is inverted, for example, ¿Habla usted Español?.

-Example: Arabic punctuation marks that correspond to the percent, asterisk, comma, question mark, and semicolon.
+Arabic punctuation marks and special characters also differ from English counterparts.
+Below you will find the Arabic punctuation marks and special characters that correspond to the percent, asterisk, comma, question mark, and semicolon.

 Need assistance with your globalization questions?